neskone1/portfolio2/README.md

  https://neskone1.github.io/portfolio2/

- This is my portfolio where you can learn more of who i am and projects that I've done.
+ This is my portfolio where you can learn more of who I am and projects that I've done.